imandato/Milestone-Project---Sudoku/README.md

 ### MVP Criteria

-- player must be able to complete a full sudoku puzzle
+- Player must be able to complete a full sudoku puzzle
-- game must alert player to incorrect number placements
+- Game must alert player to incorrect number placements
-- game must have a pop up message if the player solves the puzzle.
+- Game must have a pop up message if the player solves the puzzle.

 ### Post-MVP Plans

 - Adding in the candidate numbers
-- adding a more elaborate pop up message
+- Adding a more elaborate pop up message
-- maybe having easy medium and hard puzzles
+- Maybe having easy medium and hard puzzles

 ## Project Planning